polyphony-chat/docs/SPECIFICATION.md

     TODO: Add notice about checking for signature malleability when verifying messages.

+!!! bug "TODO"

+    TODO: Add the information that PKCS#10 is used for CSRs

 To ensure message integrity via signing, clients and servers must verify message signatures.
 This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's root certificate, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.

 **Example:** Given a signed message from Alice, such as Bob would receive from Server B in [Fig. 3](#fig-3), Bob's client would verify the signature of the message like this: